 Improved approaches to power analysis of murrelet inland survey data suggest that it is possible to detect annual declines in the murrelet population using radar or audio-visual approaches (Bigger et al. 2006a).
 Given that statistical power to detect trends and differences in trends was lower for audio-visual than radar surveys and radar counts reflected annual changes in the breeding population, the use of radar has been recommended to monitor inland populations of marbled murrelets and to estimate the effect of land management on local populations (Bigger et al. 2006a).
 As indicated by power analyses using the current radar monitoring design, it will take 10 years to detect a 5% difference in trends between murrelet populations in the Reserves and MMCAs with 87% power (Bigger 2005).
-2014 was the twelfth year of surveys.
+2017 was the fifteenth year of surveys.
 To detect a 2.5% difference between populations with at least 80% power, it will take 15 years of radar surveys at the same 8 MMCA and 6 Reserve sites where each site is visited 4 times per year (Bigger 2005).
+As discussed above, indications are that there has been a decline in counts in both the MMCAs and the Reserves, but the counts in the MMCAs have been declining at a slower pace.